valerisuleo/testing-angular-app/README.md

 >be **pragmatic**

 Although automated test has lots of pros, it does not always fit any team or project.
-First the team needs discipline in order to write and mantain automated tests.
+First the team needs discipline in order to write and maintain automated tests.
 If you don't work in a team like that, it may cost you more than the value you can get out of it, because you will spend lots of time trying to fix broken code test.

 Another factor is **time** and **budget** of your project.
 Let's say you are a _startup_ and you have 3 months to turn a project into a real working software.
 It's better writing test only for part of app that will take more time testing manually.